yeokm1/w31slack/README.md

 2. Fill in line by line in this format `channelID channelname`
 3. Users are also filled in the same file and format `userID username`

-Take a look at the sample file `sample-userchan.id`.
+Take a look at the sample file `sample-userchan.ids`.

 To get the IDs, you can use these curl commands to get the Json and manually populate the file.